All Products

 EMR Serverless Spark

-Bind an EMR Serverless Spark compute resource to your workspace and create a Livy Gateway before establishing a connection.
+Before you establish a connection to the compute resource, bind an EMR Serverless Spark compute resource to your workspace and create a Livy Gateway.

-1. Establish a connection: Select the EMR compute resource and Livy gateway in the lower-right corner of the cell, then run one of the following commands:
+1. Establish a connection: Before running the command, select the EMR compute resource and Livy Gateway in the lower-right corner of the cell.

 # Basic connection